gbartolini/gbartolini.github.io/content/posts/20240627-make-the-world-your-spof-with-postgresql-in-kubernetes/index.md

 <!--more-->

-_NOTE: this article has been updated on July 30th, 2024 covering CloudNativePG 1.24.0-rc1._
+_NOTE: this article has been updated on August 24th, 2024 covering CloudNativePG 1.24.0._

 ---

-One of the most groundbreaking features in the upcoming CloudNativePG 1.24 release, now available in [preview with version 1.24.0-rc1](https://cloudnative-pg.io/releases/cloudnative-pg-1-24.0-rc1-released/), is the **ability to declaratively control the switchover of PostgreSQL clusters across different regions** — or more specifically, across different Kubernetes clusters.
+One of the most groundbreaking features in [CloudNativePG 1.24](https://cloudnative-pg.io/releases/cloudnative-pg-1-24.0-released/) is the **ability to declaratively control the switchover of PostgreSQL clusters across different regions** — or more specifically, across different Kubernetes clusters.
 This feature allows for the demotion of a primary cluster and the